Are These Oils-Energy Stocks Undervalued Right Now?

 Of these, perhaps no stock market trend is more popular than value investing, which is a strategy that has proven to be successful in all sorts of market environments.
 Value investors rely on traditional forms of analysis on key valuation metrics to find stocks that they believe are undervalued, leaving room for profits.

+Value investors also use the P/S ratio.
+The P/S ratio is is calculated as price divided by sales.
+This is a prefered metric because revenue can't really be manipulated, so sales are often a truer performance indicator.
+TGS has a P/S ratio of 0.91.
+This compares to its industry's average P/S of 2.43.

-Finally, investors will want to recognize that SPH has a P/CF ratio of 4.01.
-This metric focuses on a firm's operating cash flow and is often used to find stocks that are undervalued based on the strength of their cash outlook.
-This company's current P/CF looks solid when compared to its industry's average P/CF of 8.34.
-SPH's P/CF has been as high as 5.84 and as low as 3.87, with a median of 4.52, all within the past year.
+Finally, investors should note that TGS has a P/CF ratio of 3.72.
+This data point considers a firm's operating cash flow and is frequently used to find companies that are undervalued when considering their solid cash outlook.
+This company's current P/CF looks solid when compared to its industry's average P/CF of 8.95.
+Within the past 12 months, TGS's P/CF has been as high as 6.94 and as low as 2.92, with a median of 5.28.

-Another great Oil and Gas - Refining and Marketing - Master Limited Partnerships stock you could consider is Sunoco (SUN), which is a # 1 (Strong Buy) stock with a Value Score of A.
+Ultrapar Participacoes (UGP) may be another strong Oil and Gas - Production and Pipelines stock to add to your shortlist.
+UGP is a # 2 (Buy) stock with a Value grade of A.

+Ultrapar Participacoes is trading at a forward earnings multiple of 9.71 at the moment, with a PEG ratio of 0.40.
+This compares to its industry's average P/E of 15.08 and average PEG ratio of 1.96.

-These are only a few of the key metrics included in Suburban Propane Partners and Sunoco strong Value grade, but they help show that the stocks are likely undervalued right now.
-When factoring in the strength of its earnings outlook, SPH and SUN look like an impressive value stock at the moment.
+These are only a few of the key metrics included in Transportadora De Gas Ord B and Ultrapar Participacoes strong Value grade, but they help show that the stocks are likely undervalued right now.
+When factoring in the strength of its earnings outlook, TGS and UGP look like an impressive value stock at the moment.

 Zacks Top 10 Stocks for 2022